mintoriakamoto/cmp100-unlock/README.md

 The signed-ACR technique, hook, payload builder and register map come from [Brazzo978/CmpUnlocker-100-210](https://github.com/Brazzo978/CmpUnlocker-100-210) (GPL-2.0).
-The Ubuntu 22.04 port work started in [mintoriakamoto/CmpUnlocker-100-210](https://github.com/mintoriakamoto/CmpUnlocker-100-210) (PR #1) and grew into this repo.
-This repo packages it as a single boot-time installer, adds `10de:1df4` support, the `noaccel` nouveau workaround for the unbind Oops, the upstream-port target-speed fix and the retrain retry loop that gets Gen2 on slots where the original script stops.
+The Ubuntu 22.04 port work started in [mintoriakamoto/](https://github.com/mintoriakamoto/CMP100-210xFULLTENSORSxGEN3x1 This repo packages it as a single boot-time installer, adds `10de:1df4` support, the `noaccel` nouveau workaround for the unbind Oops, the upstream-port target-speed fix and the retrain retry loop that gets Gen2 on slots where the original script stops.